 Your planning starts here.

-MyPlan is an online career planning tool for students and professionals which can help you to make well-informed decisions about education and career goals.
+MyPlan is an online career planning tool for students and professionals which can help you make well-informed decisions about education and career goals.

 - Take the career assessments to identify your personal interests, skills, and values

 - Use MyPlan.com to help figure out what is right for you; follow up with Career Services to discuss your results and further develop your career action plan

 Visit http://psuds.myplan.com and click on "Create Free Account" to complete your registration.